dingxiong/dingxiong.github.io/_posts/2024-02-18-process-and-thread.md

 Above example shows that the default stack size is 10MB, which is a lot, right?
 Suppose the total memory is 16GB, then we can have at most 1600 threads?
 No.
 The calculation is way off.
-The thread's stack size is just the size in the virtual memory space.
+Following the `allocate_stack` function above, you will see that glibc uses `mmap` to allocate stack memory.
+It is definitely not `malloc` because `malloc` is used for heap allocation.
+So the thread's stack size is just the size in the virtual memory space.
 The stack may or may not be mapped to physical memory depending on whether the space is used or not.
 If the stack usage is under a page size, for example 64KB, then only one page is allocated in physical memory.
-In reality, there is no problem to run millions of threads in Linux.
+In reality, there is no problem of running millions of threads in Linux.
+For the stack size calculation, please read Ulrich's blog post
-For the stack size calculation, please see Ulrich's blog post [Thread Numbers and Stacks](https://www.akkadia.org/drepper/thread-number-stacks.html).
+[Thread Numbers and Stacks](https://www.akkadia.org/drepper/thread-number-stacks.html).
 Meanwhile, I personally find
 [this post](https://linuxgazette.net/112/krishnakumar.html) quite enlightening